EBF1

 Transcription factor COE1 is a protein that in humans is encoded by the EBF1 gene.

 EBF1 stands for Early B-Cell Factor 1.

 EBF1 controls the expression of key proteins required for B cell differentiation, signal transduction and function.
 The crucial role of this factor is shown in the regulation of expression of SLAM family co-receptors in B-cells.
+In addition, EBF1 is also noted for its role in chondrogenic differentiation in limb bud mesenchymal progenitor cells.

 Interactions

 EBF1 has been shown to interact with ZNF423 and CREB binding protein.